🇨🇦 FLUSTER is proudly a 100% Canadian small business based in Vancouver, BC 🇨🇦

 Since we created FLUSTER, we’ve been amazed by all the creative uses people have found for it out in the world.
 We’ve heard from educators, HR professionals, therapists, and more, who all have ideas about how FLUSTER can help them in their professions.
 So we’ve taken the ideas we’ve heard or seen in action, as well as some of our own, and put together these ways that you can use FLUSTER outside of the usual social environments.

-Large-group team-building activity with the intention of introducing a lot of people to each other and quickly sparking meaningful connections.
+A large-group team-building activity with the intention of introducing a lot of people to each other and quickly sparking meaningful connections.
 Think FLUSTER meets musical chairs meets... bingo?

-How it works
+How it Works:

-1. Everyone gets a sheet of names and goes to a cluster (four people at each)
+1. Everyone gets a sheet of names and goes to a cluster (four people at each).

 At a team-building event or connecting with new people?
 Challenge yourselves to find how much you have in common!

-How it Works
+How it Works:

 1. Form a group of 4-10 people.